 Hello everyone, my name is Isowa Odiase, aka Chocho, Isochocho.
-I always remind myself that I am the daughter of the KING.
-I am His special one, He has brought me and kept me alive so far to make a positive impact to everyone I am in contact with through love, health, wealth and perfect self-expression.
+I always remind myself that I am the daughter of the KING of KINGS.
+I am His special one, He has brought me and kept me alive so far to make a positive impact to everyone I am in contact with through love, health, wealth and perfect self-expression for His glory.
 To show the wonderful works of God and inspire others to know Him.
-This is my mission (which is a work in progress).
+This is my mission.

-I am a wife to my loving husband and a mother to 2 blessed kids.
+I am a Wife to my loving Husband and a Mother to two Blessed children.

 So, why are you reading this?